adivh/quic/README.md

 ### Prerequisites ###

-To run simulations using this module, you will need to install ns-3, clone this repository inside the `src` directory, copy the QUIC applications from the quic-applications folder, and patch the `wscript` file of the applications module.
+To run simulations using this module, you will need to install ns-3, clone this repository inside the `src` directory, copy the QUIC applications from the quic-applications folder, and patch the `CMakeLists.txt` file of the applications module.
 Required dependencies include git and a build environment.

 #### Installing dependencies ####